-HIIT training for runners has been shown to dramatically improve endurance capacity and performance times.
-Although the workouts are difficult, the payoff is worth it!
+High Intensity Interval Training for runners has been shown to dramatically improve endurance capacity and performance times.
+Although the workouts are difficult, the payoff is worth it.

-We created block training program comprised off HIIT and low intensity high volume training sessions (HVT).
+We created block training program comprised off high intensity interval training (HIIT) and low intensity high volume training sessions (HVT).
 It is a 9 week program involving 2 weeks of HIIT + HVT and 1 rest week, repeated 3 times.

 This program is based on the most recent evidence on how to maximise aerobic adaptations and VO2 max in training (Stöggl et al., 2014).
 Researchers found a huge improvement in VO2 max, peak power/velocity and on race performance.